IMT2282 Operating systems

 Form(s) of Assessment (additional text)

-- Written exam (51%), depending on the number of students the exam might be oral
+- Written OR digital exam (66%), depending on the number of students the exam might be oral

 - Both parts must be passed

 Evaluated by internal examiner.
 External examiner is used periodically (every four years, next time in 2014/2015).

 - No re-sit examination – projects and exam are closely connected and related

 - New project(s) and new exam(s) at next course dates

 One or two approved exercises, further information announced at course start.

 Articles and book chapters.
 Specifics to be announced at course start.

 In case there will be less than 5 students that will apply for the course, it will be at the discretion of the responsible for the study programme whether the course will be offered or not an if yes, in which form.